 Explores the intersection of LGBTIQ and other identities, such as religion, race/ ethnicity, nationality and more.
 These occasional events, often co-sponsored with other campus/community organizations, call attention to our multiple, overlapping and sometimes conflicting identities as full people.
 Past events have included:

 & Athletics:Who's Really On First?: Denver resident and first "out" professional baseball umpire Dave Pallone for evening keynote and Q&A on homophobia, trash-talking and other negativity in sports.
-(January 2013, with DU Athletics & Recreation)
+With DU Athletics & Recreation

-Check our calendar for upcoming events.
+Check our calendar (at right) for upcoming events.
 Contact us with idea or resource suggestions for future events.

 special event co/sponsorships (ongoing)